By: Team W09-1 Since: Feb 2019 Licence: MIT

 For each step, you may follow the activity diagram at the end of this section to better understand the flow of events

-within UltiStudent when an edit-hw
+within UltiStudent when an edit-hw command is inputted.

 Step 1.
 The user launches the application and opens the homework manager.
 There is a list of existing homework entries in the homework manager.